MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-ntp.md

 # Microsoft Edge Enterprise new tab page

 The Enterprise new tab page is a direct response to a new challenge that workers face daily: frequent context switching.
-Our research indicates that in addition to managing schedules, workers juggle roughly three projects a day — and on average, switch between them two to three times a day.
+Our research shows that in addition to managing schedules, workers juggle roughly three projects a day — and on average, switch between them two to three times a day.
 Couple that with a torrent of emails, pings, and calls (which, when combined, can easily number in the triple digits) and they’re constantly switching contexts throughout their day.
-Finally, pile on the difficulty of hybrid workplaces and it’s no wonder they want to work smarter not harder.
+Finally, add on the challenge of hybrid workplaces and it’s no wonder they want to work smarter not harder.

 ## The role of the browser